A note on the $8\pi$ problem of J\"ager-Luckhaus system: Abstract

 \section{Abstract}

-It is proven that for any radially symmetric, nonnegative and continuous initial data with critical mass \(8\pi\), J\"ager-Luckhuas system, posed on the unit disk, admits a global solution, which is uniform-in-time bounded.
+We show that for any nonnegative, radially symmetric and continuous initial datum with critical mass $8\pi$, J\"ager-Luckhaus system in the unit disk, known as a parabolic-elliptic Keller-Segel model, admits a globally bounded classical solution.
+Moreover, it is asserted that the spatial constant equilibrium $8$ is globally and exponentially asymptotically stable.